philanthropyworking in the African diaspora and on the continent

 To learn more about the exciting African Diaspora Kids project visit the website »

-In 2013 another dream came true when I was invited to join Camfed as a non-executive director.
+In 2013 I was invited to join Camfed as a non-executive director.
 Camfed is an incredibly successful INGO that campaigns for female education in Zimbabwe, Zambia, Tanzania, South Africa, Malawi, Ghana, the USA and UK.
-Cama (the Camfed alumni of beneficiaries) is a fast growing and dynamic pan African movement of over 35,000 women who are role models and philanthropists.
+CAMA (the Camfed alumni of beneficiaries) is a fast growing and dynamic pan African movement of over 130,000 women (2019 estimate) who are role models and philanthropists.
 In this NED role I have a remit for leadership development.

 A selection of organisations I have done philanthropic work for: